 Daily use

 Publish the public key.
-Keys.openpgp.org verifies each UID by email before publishing - a nice sanity check:
+Keys.openpgp.org makes you verify each UID by email before it publishes anything, which doubles as a nice sanity check that you typed the addresses right:

 gpg --keyserver hkps://keys.openpgp.org --send-keys "$KEYID"